When an employee is “sacked” or “fired”, it means that they have been dismissed and an employer has ended their contract.

 We can support you from tribunal claims to draft grievances and appeal letters.
 We know how daunting the legal process can be for employees, we are here to help.
 We will take off your case from start to finish ensuring you know exactly where you stand.

 We can also support individuals by negotiating settlements agreements with your employer to get the best possible outcome for you.

-We provide these services whilst being completely transparent as possible with you about the legal cost.
+We provide these services while being completely transparent as possible with you about the legal cost.
 Before commencing work on your behalf, we shall do an initial review and then inform you of any additional costs and ensure you fully understand how your legal fees are calculated, in writing, before proceeding with any case.

-Whilst most firms operate on an hourly rate, we prefer to offer our clients a fixed fee (wherever possible) to assist our clients in managing their legal costs.
+While most firms operate on an hourly rate, we prefer to offer our clients a fixed fee (wherever possible) to assist our clients in managing their legal costs.
+If we can be of any assistance, please contact us and we’d be happy to help.

 Disclaimer